Maintaining steady copper supplies by participating in mine management

 The copper business remains an extremely important field for the Sumitomo Corporation Group.
-About 30% of the copper concentrate (copper ore processed to improve its degree of purity) imported into Japan is handled by Sumitomo Corporation.
+About 30% of the copper concentrate (copper ore processed for increasing copper content) imported into Japan is handled by Sumitomo Corporation.

 Accumulating business knowledge at copper mines worldwide

-* FY2016 4Q data released by Wood McKenzie
+* FY2019 4Q data released by Wood McKenzie

 By making business investments in mines and taking part in their management, Sumitomo Corporation has accumulated wide-ranging experience and know-how beyond the knowledge gained through its trading business.
 The Batu Hijau Copper Mine in Indonesia has been particularly valuable in providing such experience.
 Sumitomo Corporation acquired a nearly 30% share of the mine in the 1990s, and was deeply involved in the mine's management for almost 20 years until it sold its interests to a local company in 2016.
 It was extremely rare in the 1990s for an integrated trading company to be so heavily invested in a mining operation, and the know-how it thereby cultivated is being put to good use now.

 The mining business is one undertaken from a long-term perspective.
 For example, copper production has been underway at the Morenci copper mine for more than 100 years, and this mine is likely to continue operating far into the future.
 This is based on expectations of job creation through the sound growth of the mining business as well as of stimulation of the local economy through taxes, human resources development, and environmental conservation efforts around the mine.